Arawn-Davies/Arawn-Davies/README.md

 - 🤝 I’m looking to collaborate on my various projects, mainly the [Medli operating system](https://github.com/Siaranite-Solutions/Medli)
 - 📫 How to reach me: arawn.davies@gmail.com
-- ⚡ Fun fact: My name is from Welsh mythology, and is the name of the King of the Underworld (https://en.wikipedia.org/wiki/Arawn)
+- ⚡ Fun fact: My name is from Welsh mythology, and is the name of the King of the Underworld (https://en.wikipedia.org/wiki/Arawn).
+It also happens to be the name of a micro-planet near Neptune. (https://en.wikipedia.org/wiki/15810_Arawn)
 - 🔭 I’m currently working on many things, such as operating system development, console homebrew and modding, and hardware & software installation/modification/configuration
 - 😄 Pronouns: He/Him
 - 🌱 I’m currently learning x86 assembly and C/C++